-Zimbabwe's Chamisa says has done exceedingly well in vote seen as very close
+Zimbabwe's Chamisa says has done 'exceedingly well' in vote seen as very close

 A credible vote is essential if Zimbabwe is to exit painful sanctions and secure the donor funding and investment needed to stem chronic cash shortages.

+Dozens of people were killed ahead of a runoff in 2008 between Mugabe and MDC-founder Morgan Tsvangirai, who died of cancer in February.

+Mugabe emerged on the eve of the election to announce he would vote for the opposition, surprising Mnangagwa who accused him of striking a deal with Chamisa.

-Reporting by MacDonald Dzirutwe and Joe Brock; Editing by Paul Tait
+Reporting by MacDonald Dzirutwe and Joe Brock; Editing by Nick Macfie